About Gasbusters

 Why Banning Gas-Powered Leaf Blowers Matters

-Gas leaf blowers and other gas garden equipment disrupt neighbourhood tranquility and pose various health risks.
+Gas leaf blowers and other 2 cycle garden equipment disrupt neighbourhood tranquility and pose various health risks.

 3. Gas-leaf blowers (GLBs) emit toxic carcinogens into the air, causing respiratory issues.
-For instance, the concentration of the chemical Benzene from GLB exhaust is nearly one hundred times higher than that from automobiles.
+For instance, the concentration of the chemical Benzene from the GLB exhaust is nearly one hundred times higher than that from automobiles.
+California research going back 30 years identifies leaf blower emission when ingested in the lungs will compromise people with underlying lung conditions.
+If you can smell gasoline fumes you have ingested which compromises a person’s ability to fight off the illness.

-4. Leaf blowers generate fine particulates in airborne dust, including street dust containing asbestos from brake linings, carbon black from tire wear, and other debris that can remain airborne for an extended period.
+4. Leaf blowers generate fine particulates in airborne dust, including street dust containing asbestos from brake linings, carbon black from tire wear, and other debris.
+The clouds of toxic dust participles can stay airborne for days for all to breath.

 5. Leaf blowers’ forceful gusts of wind damage lawns, gardens and beneficial insects and animals including pollinators.